Bigroads logo

 Spearfish Canyon Scenic Byway (US-14A) - a 19-mile paved drive in the northwestern corner of the Black Hills in western SD

-Wildlife Loop State Scenic Byway - a 18-mile scenic drive in Custer State Park, which is in the heart of the Black Hills in western SD
+Wildlife Loop State Scenic Byway - a 18-mile scenic drive in Custer State Park, which is in the heart of the Black Hills in western SD; outside of Yellowstone and Alaska, this might just be the best wildlife scenic drive in the country

 It's tough to choose a favorite scenic drive in South Dakota because they are quite different.
 Some have mountain views, some have canyon views, and some have prairie/badlands views.
 All six I've mentioned above are highly recommended.
 If I absolutely had to choose one, it would be the Badlands Loop Road.